DataONEorg/hashstore-java/README.md

 - If there are multiple metadata objects, a 'formatId' must be specified when calling `retrieveMetadata` (ex. `retrieveMetadata(pid, formatId)`)

 **How do I delete a metadata file?**
-- Like `retrieveMetadata`, call the Public API method `deleteMetadata` which will delete the metadata object associated with the given pid.
+- Like `retrieveMetadata`, call the Public API method `deleteMetadata(String pid, String formatId)` which will delete the metadata object associated with the given pid.
-- If there are multiple metadata objects, a 'formatId' must be specified when calling `deleteMetadata` to ensure the expected metadata object is deleted.
+- To delete all metadata objects related to a given 'pid', call `deleteMetadata(String pid)`

 ###### What are HashStore reference files?